<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 What the ExxonMobil "Performance Improvement Plan" (PIP) means for you

-In recent memory, ExxonMobil has been issuing PIPs to employees.
-A PIP is essentially a severance offer to leave the company with an option to enroll in an improvement process and potentially keep your job.
-When an employee receives a PIP, it means that they fell into ExxonMobil’s “Needs Significant Improvement” (NSI) performance evaluation category.
-ExxonMobil has raised the number of employees who fall into the NSI category from 3% to as high as 10% of salaried US workers.
+ExxonMobil has been issuing PIPs to employees for some time.
+A PIP is essentially a severance offer to leave the company, with an option to enroll in an improvement program and potentially keep your job.
+When an employee receives a PIP, it means they fell into ExxonMobil’s “Needs Significant Improvement” (NSI) performance evaluation category.
+ExxonMobil has raised the number of employees who fall into the NSI category from 3% to as high as 10% of salaried U.S. workers.
 For employees in their 50s and 60s, understanding these shifts in policy is crucial for planning your future with the company.

 Schedule a Call